Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-device-template.md

 # Creating a Device Template

-&nbsp In the previous step, we connected the devices and verified that the data is being sent to the Cloud.
-In next step, we will set the device template on the device to change it to a state where we can create widgets on the dashboard. => 이 문장 이상함 고쳐야 함 <br/>
+In the previous step, we connected the devices and verified that the data is being sent to the Cloud.
+In this step, by assigning a device template to the device.
+It will change the data sent from the device to a state where we can create widgets in the dashboard.

-&nbsp A device template defines the type of data that a device sends.
+A device template defines the format of data that a device sends.
 A device template is a set of capabilities, and each item consists of a capability name, data type.
-It is created according to the type of data sent by the device. <br/>
+It is created according to the type of data sent by the device.

-&nbsp If the data format sent by the device matches the device template format, the data is saved as **model data**.
-Otherwise the data is saved as **unmodel data** which cannot be used to create dashboard widgets.
+If the data format sent by the device matches the device template format, the data is saved as **model data**.
+Otherwise, the data is saved as **unmodel data** which cannot be used to create dashboard widgets.

 ### Create new template